 Examples 2 and 3 operate on the single Reverb Zone parameter.

 Controls: WASD + Mouse look.
 Small icon on the right bottom corner to fullscreen.
 About 5MB data to go.
-Unity Player plugin works in Firefox.
+Unity Web Player is required.

 ps: The lightbulb in the Barrack 3 is broken.
 I know.